bjoern-reetz/pipx-installer/README.md

 A script to easily install pipx into its own virtual environment in just one line.

-The defaults respect the [XDG Base Directory Specification](https://specifications.freedesktop.org/basedir-spec/basedir-spec-latest.html).
-The script also ensures pipx and the packages that will be installed with it are available on the $PATH.

 ```bash
 curl -sSL https://raw.githubusercontent.com/bjoern-reetz/pipx-installer/main/src/install_pipx.py | python3 -
 ```

+The above command will perform the following steps:

+1. create an isolated Python environment
+2. install pipx into that environment
+3. call pipx ensurepath

+It also creates a symlink to the pipx executable in the PIPX_BIN_DIR just like `pipx ensurepath` would do if you had installed it via `pip install --user pipx`.
+The default locations are chosen in conformance to the [XDG Base Directory Specification](https://specifications.freedesktop.org/basedir-spec/basedir-spec-latest.html).
+You can preview everything that will be done by appending `--dry-run`.

 Full usage: